+You need to be in control of your ongoing professional development.
 Sure, your expertise in IT is invaluable, but often, what really sets you apart in this industry is versatility.
-That means a truly successful IT professional will possess a range of diverse skills, including those not directly related to IT.
+That means a tremendously successful IT professional will possess a range of diverse skills, including those not directly related to IT.
 Among other things, an IT professional should be business-savvy, adept with technology, a strong communicator and a good leader.

-Yes, it's a lot.
+Yes, it is a lot.
 That's why it's important to refresh your skills and develop new ones through ongoing professional development.

 Luckily, professional development courses are plentiful.
 And if you work in a large company, courses may be offered internally, by your workplace.
-Failing that, many employers regard professional development as important enough that they're willing to pay for an employee's extra courses or training.
+Failing that, many employers regard professional development as important enough that they are willing to pay for an employee's extra courses or training.

 Not sure what to take?
 The following are key skills that every IT professional would benefit from developing or brushing up on: